aws/language-servers/CONTRIBUTING.md

 This repo contains a minimal vscode client that can be used to easily run and debug changes to this language server.

+1. Run `npm run package` in the root folder
-1. In the `Run & Debug` menu, run `"Launch as VSCode Extension + Debugging"`
+2. In the `Run & Debug` menu, run `"Launch as VSCode Extension + Debugging"`.
+Make sure this is launching the server you wish to use, look at the [launch configuration](.vscode/launch.json#L202).
+Keep the `Attach to AWS Documents Language Server` to use the debugger.
-2. Set breakpoints in `src` where needed.
+3. Set breakpoints in the source where needed.
+4. (Optional) in the [activation file](client/vscode/src/activation.ts#L81) you can swap `--inspect` with `--inspect-brk` if you need to debug immediately when the node process starts.
+Read more about it on this [site](https://www.builder.io/blog/debug-nodejs#:~:text=%2D%2Dinspect%20versus%20%2D%2Dinspect%2Dbrk)

 ### With VSCode Toolkit Extension